Justinfact/imc-ilms/README.md

   **Q: Why does the script need internet access?**

-  **A:** To install MySQL Community repository, which is not included in the repositories of CentOS/RHEL by default (command: yum localinstall https://dev.mysql.com/get/mysql57-community-release-el7-9.noarch.rpm -y), and to retrieve the custom /etc/my.cnf file from Github for IMC (command: wget https://raw.githubusercontent.com/Justinfact/imc-ilms/master/my-ilms-$1.txt (where $1 is 5.6/5.7)).
+  **A:** To install MySQL Community repository, which is not included in the repositories of CentOS/RHEL by default (command: yum localinstall https://dev.mysql.com/get/mysql57-community-release-el7-9.noarch.rpm -y), and to retrieve the custom /etc/my.cnf file from Github for IMC (command: wget -O /etc/my.cnf https://raw.githubusercontent.com/Justinfact/imc-ilms/master/my-ilms-$1.txt (where $1 is 5.6/5.7)).

+  **Q: Do you have an 'offline' version of the script (that only requires yum)?**

+  **A:** Sorry, not at the moment.
+I might release a separate offline script in the future if it is requested.

+  **Q: Can I run the script silently (without prompting)?**

+  **A:** Yes, it is theoretically possible to use a second script something like 'expect' to automatically run ILMS and answer the prompts for you.
+I have not written such a script yet, but it is planned in the future.

   **Q: Why no script for Oracle DB?**

   **A:** Oracle DB installation for IMC is relatively complex, and do you really need Oracle DB when you've got MySQL?

   **Q: Why no MySQL 5.5 option?**

-  **A:** Because it's outdated and no longer supported for IMC.
+  **A:** It's outdated and no longer supported for IMC.

   **Q: Why not simply create a fully prepared, packaged Appliance that can be imported on VMware ESX/Hyper-V?**